 All authors with an accepted contribution (abstract or full paper) will be entitled to present their work with an oral presentation.
 Presenters will be allocated to one of the three possible oral sessions: long, short, and interactive sessions with 15-20 minutes, 7-10 minutes, and 3 minutes talks, respectively.

-The International Scientific Committee (ISC) of the Congress will create the program based on:
+The International Program Committee (IPC) of the Congress will create the program based on:

-We invite proposals gathering between 5 and 10 technical papers, showing the diversity or the complexity of the field.
-Each submission must include a title, a brief description with keywords, a short abstract of the topic stressing its importance and its relation to the ISPRS missions, the name and CV of the proponents, the expected target audience, as well as a preliminary list of full papers and authors that agreed to submit to the session.
-A « tutorial » overview introducing the sessions is encouraged, especially with a limited number of invitees.
+Each application must include a title, keywords, a short abstract of the topic (1/2 page) stressing its importance and its relation to the ISPRS missions, the name and CV of the applicants, as well as a tentative list of full papers/authors.

-The deadline is 1 October.
-Proposals should be sent to firstname.lastname@example.org
+The deadline is 1 October 2019.
+Proposals should be sent to email@example.com in a single PDF file

-Acceptance/rejection decision for special sessions will be decided by the International Scientific Committee of the Congress.
+An acceptance/rejection decision for thematic sessions will be decided by the International Programme Committee of the Congress by 15 November 2019.
 Then, all invited papers will go through the regular review process.

 We invite proposals for both half-day and full-day courses.
 Each submission must include a full course description, the name and CV of the proponents, the expected target audience and number, as well as a description of the resources that will be distributed.

-The deadline is 1 October.
-Proposals should be sent to email@example.com.
-Decision will be taken by the International Science Committee of the Congress.
+The deadline is 1 October 2019.
+Proposals should be sent to firstname.lastname@example.org in PDF format (a single document).
+Decisions will be taken by the International Science Committee of the Congress by 15 November 2019.

 Prospective authors of papers for the technical sessions of the Congress and youth forum are invited to prepare an extended abstract of 1000 words of their proposed paper in English.
 The abstracts must contain enough detail to clearly convey the approach and results of the research, concepts, and the reasons why it should be considered an interesting message for the audience.
 The papers must be prepared according to the ISPRS guidelines.